PostHog/user-interview-app/README.md

 ## Adding a user interview

-1. Create a feature flag to control who sees it.
-And set the filter `Seen User Interview Invitation - {featureFlagName}` to `is not set` so that it doesn't show to users who have seen the user interview already.
+1. Create a feature flag to control who sees it e.g. `interview-product-analytics`
+   1. Set the filter `Seen User Interview Invitation - {featureFlagName}` to `is not set` so that it doesn't show to users who have seen the user interview already.
    ![Feature flag user interview not set](feature-flag-config.png)
+   2. Add an autorollback based on the pageview where `Current URL` contains `bookedUserInterviewEvent={FEATURE_FLAG_NAME}`.
+Set the number to 1 for 7 interviews booked and 2 for 14 interviews booked (TODO: add better management of the rollback)
+2. Create your calendly event
+   1. Set the redirect to be `{Your app}?bookedUserInterviewEvent={FEATURE_FLAG_NAME}` e.g. `https://app.posthog.com/home?bookedUserInterviewEvent=interview-product-analytics`
-2. Add the feature flag and booking link to the app config `interviewConfigs` (you can have multiple feature flags with corresponding booking links by separating them with commas e.g. interview_high_icp=https://calendly.com/user1/book-high-icp,interview_low_icp=https://calendly.com/user1/book-high-icp)
+3. Add the feature flag and booking link to the app config `interviewConfigs` (you can have multiple feature flags with corresponding booking links by separating them with commas e.g. interview-high-icp=https://calendly.com/user1/book-high-icp,interview-product-analytics=https://calendly.com/user1/book-product-analytics)
-3. Rollout out the feature flag
+4. Rollout out the feature flag

 The flags won't be shown to users who have seen a user interview popup within the last 90 days (configured with `minDaysSinceLastSeenPopUp`)